-The top three will appear at Motorcycle Live at the NEC with an overall winner announced on November 25, when the nominee will receive £1000 cash prize.
+Voting closes today (Wednesday).
+The top three will appear at Motorcycle Live at the NEC with an overall winner announced on November 18, when the victor will receive the £1000 cash prize.

 Paul Brooks — Nominated by Paul Hartley